What We Do For Love Anne Pfeffer Publication date: May 21st 2019

 “You do such beautiful ceramics work, Nicole!”

 “What you’ve seen is my commercial work, which I do through my business Clayworks.
 I create as an artist under my own name.”
-That is, I hoped to create as an artist under my own name, if I could ever get the proper start.
+That is, I

 And now I had.
 I could hardly wait to tell my son the news.
 After sixteen years of single motherhood and hard work, struggling to support myself and Justin, I couldn’t blow this chance.
 And yet, I’d never done anything like this before.